What is human trafficking?

-If you have been educated about human trafficking globally, then you know unsuspecting parents are being targeted every day across the globe by human traffickers offering money for their children, feeding them false promises of achievement and opportunity.
-If you have been educated about human trafficking globally, then you might know there are places in the world in which parents view their children, especially daughters, as commodities, areas in which child rape is not only accepted but considered “normal.”
-If you have been educated about human trafficking globally, then you know people in desperate situations all across the globe are being targeted with enticements of love or false opportunity and ending up trapped in slavery.
+If you have been educated about human trafficking globally, then you know that unsuspecting parents are being targeted every day across the globe by human traffickers offering money for their children, feeding them false promises of achievement and opportunity.
+If you have been educated about human trafficking globally, then you might know there are places in the world in which children are seen as a commodity to be bought and sold for the provision of the family.
+If you have been educated about human trafficking globally, then you know there are people in desperate situations all across the globe being targeted with enticements of love or false opportunity and ending up trapped in slavery.

 But what about the United States?
 Do these same things happen in our country, in our states, in our cities?

 I had no idea just how deep the answer to this question would go until I walked the streets of my city and the corridors of my schools, my shelters, and my detention centers—until I spoke with the children, adolescents, teens, and adults in my own backyard.

 The number of sexual slaves in America, just like the rest of the world, is growing at alarming rates because we are living in an era of sexual insanity.
 We are living in an era in which the word “teen,” in many places, is the most sought-out type of pornography on the web.